Efficient Error Certification for Physics-Informed Neural Networks: Experiments

 \section{Experiments}

-The aim of this experimental section is to (i) showcase that the Definition~\ref{def:correctness} certificates obtained with $\partial$-CROWN are tight compared to empirical errors computed with a large number of samples (Section~\ref{sec:exp_certification}), (ii) highlight the relationship of our residual-based certificates and the commonly reported solution errors (Section~\ref{sec:residual-solution-connection}, and (iii) qualitatively analyze the importance of greedy input branching in the success of our method (Section~\ref{sec:importance-branching}).
+The aim of this experimental section is to (i) showcase that the Definition~\ref{def:correctness} certificates obtained with \partialcrown are tight compared to empirical errors computed with a large number of samples (Section~\ref{sec:exp_certification}), (ii) highlight the relationship of our residual-based certificates and the commonly reported solution errors (Section~\ref{sec:residual-solution-connection}), (iii) compare the efficiency of our method to an alternative bound propagation one (Section~\ref{sec:efficiency-experiments}), and (iv) qualitatively analyze the importance of greedy input branching in the success of our method (Section~\ref{sec:importance-branching}).
+On top of these results, in Appendix~\ref{app:adversarial-training-and-analysis} we study how the training method from~\citet{shekarpaz2022piat} can lead to a reduction in empirical and certified errors, and in Appendix \ref{app:failure-identification} we showcase how \partialcrown can be used to identify failures in PINN training.

-\subsection{Certifying with $\partial$-CROWN}
+\subsection{Certifying with \texorpdfstring{$\partial$}{∂}-CROWN}

-To achieve (i), we apply our post-training certiication framework $\partial$-CROWN to two widely studied PINNs from \citet{raissi2019physics}, Burgers' and \schrodinger's equations, as well as to the more complex Allen-Cahn's equation from \citet{monaco2023training}, and the Diffusion-Sorption equation from \citet{takamoto2022pdebench}.
+To achieve (i), we apply our post-training certification framework \partialcrown to two widely studied PINNs from \citet{raissi2019physics}, Burgers' and \schrodinger's equations, as well as to the more complex Allen-Cahn's equation from \citet{monaco2023training}, and the Diffusion-Sorption equation from \citet{takamoto2022pdebench}.
+These PINNs were chosen for the experimental section as they are well established from previous literature in the field, and either code or trained models were available from that previous work.
+While we considered other suitable higher dimensional PINNs, such as several of the Navier-Stokes equations from \citet{jin2021nsfnets}, or the Gray-Scott system from \citet{giampaolo2022physics}, neither training code nor the pre-trained models were released that allow us to apply \partialcrown.

 Since $\solnet$ for these PINNs use $\sigma=\tanh$ activations, we need to be able to linearly relax $\sigma'$ and $\sigma''$ given pre-activation bounds.
-We propose a practical relaxation in Appendix~\ref{app:tanh_relaxations}.
+We propose a practical relaxation in Appendix~\ref{app:tanh_relaxations}, highlighting its effeciency compared to a simple baseline in Appendix \ref{app:tanh_relaxations_ablation}.
 All timing results were obtained on a MacBook Pro with a 10-core M1 Max CPU.
+Visualizations of a fine-grained discretization of the solution and residual error landscapes is provided in Figure~\ref{fig:all_residuals} in the Appendix.

 \paragraph{Burgers' Equation} This one-dimensional PDE is used in several areas of mathematics, fluid dynamics, nonlinear acoustics, gas dynamics and traffic flow, and is derived from the Navier-Stokes equations for the velocity field by dropping the pressure gradient~\citep{raissi2019physics}.
 It is defined on a temporal domain $t \in [0,1]$ and spatial domain $x\in [-1, 1]$ as: